DiasAmangeldy/Twix/README.md

-**C block**-In C block  we talk about the second round of the competition and talk about our tactics.
+**C block**-In C block  we talk about the Obstacle management and second round of the competition and talk about our tactics.